woodj22/JQS/README.md

 # JQS
-A queue interface and filer driver that stores messages in JSON.
-It also includes a small flask server i used to mimic how it would work as as a service similier to SQS.
+A queue interface and filer driver that stores messages in JSON format.

 ### Introduction
-I use the AWS SQS all the time for queues.
-I thought i would take a deeper dive into how queues really work by building one myself as well as improving my code quality.
+I use AWS's SQS all the time so why not take a deeper dive into how queues really work by building one myself.

 I undertook this project while reading the philosphy of software design by john ousterhout.
 This talks about techniques that can be used to reduce complexity.
 What he believes is a measure of how good a system is.

 As a side project, below are the three goals that i set out that i believed would help me improve my understanding.